shadowezz/Productiv/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
      * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
      * 2a2.
 User enters the command again.
      * 2a3.
 Steps 2a1-2a2 are repeated until the command entered is correct.